 Quality Description Atomic A requirement should articulate a single stakeholder need or a quality attribute.
 When a requirement contains multiple needs it is not possible to analyze the needs independently.
-Enterprise Architect can assist by allowing modelers to create hierarchies of requirements in the Project Browser, which can be broken down to an atomic requirement.
-Manage Users Manage Inventory I: "Functional" REQ019 - Manage Inventory I.1: "Functional" REQ023 - Store and Manage Books 1.1.1: "Functional" REQ022 - Order Books 1.1.2: "Functional" REQ021 - List Stock Levels I.1.3: "Functional" REQ020 - Receive Books 1.1.3.1: "Functional" REQ027 - Add Books 1.1.4: REQ032 - Update Inventory 1.2: "FunctionalRequirement" REQ122 - Inventory Reports Attainable The need specified in the requirement must be achievable.
+Enterprise Architect can assist by allowing modelers to create hierarchies of requirements in the Browser window, which can be broken down to an atomic requirement.
+Manage Users Attainable The need specified in the requirement must be achievable.
 If a requirement is not attainable the system will not be able to deliver the business value required by the stakeholders.
 Enterprise Architect can assist by allowing each requirement to be traced to an implementation element such as a Use Case or a Component.
 The